ggwc82/php_slim/README.md

-A simple MVC web application built using PHP and Slim.
+A simple PHP API built with Slim and MySQL